Financial-Times/coco-neo4j-backup/backup-and-restore.md

 Running a Backup
 ----------------

+### Things to note

-At the time of writing, the neo4j backup process is not automated.
-Also, it is tied to the red neo4j instance.
-Making it configurable to red or blue is in the backlog.
+* At the time of writing, the neo4j backup process is not automated or scheduled.
+Making it so is in the
+* The backup process is tied to the red neo4j instance.
+Making it configurable to red or blue is in the backlog - see below.
+* At the time of writing, the overall process takes around 40min.
+* The backlog is at [README](README.md).

 ### Requirements